chandrashalini/chandrashalini/README.md

 **Updates:**

-🔭 I'm a graduate student studying Master's in Information Systems at Northeastern University, about to graduate in April 2022.
+🔭 I'm a graduate student studying Master's in Information Systems at Northeastern University, about to graduate in Dec 2021.

-🔭 I completed my Co-op as a Quantitative Reasearch Analyst at GMO LLC, Investment based company
+🔭 I have completed my Co-op as a Quantitative Reasearch Analyst at GMO LLC, Investment based company

 🔭 I am ready to take projects based on Data Science and Analytics, ping me if you need collaboration